bbgit/bbgit.github.io/README.md

-### Conditions as of May 1, 2025 at 5:20:25 PM CDT
+### Conditions as of May 1, 2025 at 5:25:45 PM CDT

 Temperature: 74.30 &deg;F

 Feels like: 74.30 &deg;F

-Humidity: 75%
+Humidity: 68%

-Wind Direction: ESE
+Wind Direction: NE

-Windspeed: 0.2 mph
+Windspeed: 0.4 mph

 Wind Gust: 0.7 mph